List of most populous cities in the United States by decade: 1940

 Four of the ten cities here would have their first ever population drop in 1940.
 Though slight, they would presage a precipitous decline that started in 1950.
 The 1940 census was the sixteenth.
 This is also the first census in which the total population of the 10 largest cities combined increased by less than 10% from the last census, 10 years ago (<1% per year).

 The total population of these 10 cities was 19,909,825.

 1950

 1950 was a watershed year for many cities in the United States.
-Many cities in the country peaked in population, and began a slow decline caused by suburbanization associated with pollution, congestion, and increased crime rates in inner cities, while the improved infrastructure of the Eisenhower Interstate System more easily facilitated car commutes and white flight of the white middle class.
+Many cities in the country peaked in population, but started a slow decline caused by suburbanization associated with pollution, congestion, and increased crime rates in urban centers, while the improved infrastructure of the Eisenhower Interstate System more easily facilitated car commutes and white flight of the white middle class.
 The G.I.
 Bill made available low interest loans for returning World War II veterans seeking more commodious housing in the suburbs.
+Of the eighteen most populous cities in the 1950 census, fifteen have declined in population as of the 2020 census, with the exceptions of New York City, Los Angeles, and San Francisco.
 Although populations within city limits dropped in many American cities, the metropolitan populations of most cities continued to increase greatly.
 The 1950 census was the seventeenth.

 The total population of these 10 cities was 21,809,384.